nicolasdao/sls-config-parser/README.md

 ### Setting things up

+> PREREQUISITE: The following assumes that you have a `~/.aws/credentials` and a `~/.aws/config` file properly configured (i.e., the profile defined in the `serverless.yml` under the `provider.profile` property exists).

 To set up all the environment variables in your local environment, add a script in your package.json similar to this:

 ```js